Arkady-Skvortsov/webpack-constructor/README.md

   What is the version of webpack do you want to use for project ?
   4
   5

+  What is the mode do you want for development for webpack ? production development
 ```

 # Preset List